-Because you can filter search results to show profiles, boards or pins, so therefore you can optimise all of these so yours show first when someone searches certain terms and filters for these things.
+Because you can filter search results to show profiles, boards or pins.
+So therefore you can optimise all of these so your stuff shows first when someone searches certain words and filters for these things.

 SEO optimising is so helpful to increasing your Pinterest reach.